Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: Experimental Results

-The ASEE of our proposed policies and baselines in Watts–Strogatz and the real networks are presented in Fig.~\ref{fig_performance_1}.
-The ASEE in Watts–Strogatz networks are given in the upper one, from which we derive the following insights: (i) Graphical IPPO policies outperform the classical IPPO policies, and the graphical MAPPO policies outperform the classical MAPPO policies, indicating the superiority of graphical MARL policies over classical MARL policies in our scenario. (ii) Graphical MAPPO policies outperform the adaptive age-based policies, while the adaptive age-based policies outperform graphical IPPO policies.
-This suggests that CTDE leads to better performance compared to independent learning in our setting. (iii) For classical IPPO policies, the estimation error escalates with learning episodes due to the inherent non-stationarity of independent learning techniques, exacerbated by increasing information.
-Comparing graphical IPPO policies with classical IPPO policies, we observe that graphical reinforcement learning exhibits greater resilience to non-stationarity.
+The ASEE of our proposed policies and baselines in Watts–Strogatz graphs, stochastic block models are presented in Figs.~\ref{fig_performances}~(a) and (b).
+We derive the following insights: \begin{compactenum}[(i)] \item Graphical IPPO policies outperform the classical IPPO policies, and the graphical MAPPO policies outperform the classical MAPPO policies, indicating the superiority of graphical MARL policies over classical MARL policies in our scenario. \item Graphical MAPPO policies outperform graphical IPPO policies.
+This suggests that CTDE leads to better performance compared to independent learning in our setting. \item For classical IPPO policies, the estimation error escalates with learning episodes due to the inherent non-stationarity of independent learning techniques.
+Comparing graphical IPPO policies with classical IPPO policies, we observe that graphical reinforcement learning exhibits greater resilience to non-stationarity. \end{compactenum}

-The ASEE on the real network is detailed in the bottom plot in Fig.~\ref{fig_performance_1}, showing trends similar to those in the upper one, except for classical and graphical MAPPO policies.
-Classical MAPPO policies outperform graphical MAPPO policies, which is reasonable in the context of the real network.
-This difference can be attributed to the fact that the training model in the critic of graphical MAPPO policies is a GNN, while in classical MAPPO policies, it is a neural network, making the former a subset of the latter.
-Therefore, if the network topology is fixed, the training model in classical MAPPO policies is superior.
-However, despite their superior performance with a fixed topology, classical MAPPO policies are less practical than graphical MAPPO policies due to scalability issues and the unbearable learning cost in large-scale networks.
+The ASEE on the real network is presented in Fig.\ref{fig_performances}(c), showing trends similar to those in Figs.\ref{fig_performances}(a) and (b).
+The advantage of graphical MAPPO is less pronounced than in Watts–Strogatz and stochastic block models, because although node indices are re-shuffled at the start of each episode, the graph structure remains fixed and the number of distinct permutations is limited.
+In relatively small networks, this reduces the benefit of graph-based learning.
+Nevertheless, the advantage of graphical MAPPO remains statistically significant: by $3000$ training episodes, the average ASEE gap compared to baselines exceeds $10$, confirming a meaningful performance gain.